 The People and The Future

 “The best part of AT&T is the people.
 Everyone is so smart and outgoing.
 My group would spend time after work playing basketball or just traveling around Dallas.
 I’m closer with most of my B2B class than I am with my college friends – everyone always keeps in touch.
-After the program ends, you’re placed based on a regional preference you’ve selected: East, West and Central.
+After the program ends, you’re placed based on a regional preference you’ve selected.
 The top performers get first dibs on the location they’re interested in working in.
 No matter what region you’re placed in, though, after your training you’ll always have a network from the B2B Development Program that you can reach out to.”

 Today, Tingting is the conduit between our sales and marketing teams as a Lead Market Development Manager.
 Through her knowledge of the AT&T Sales world, she consults with other departments on how sellers can attain stronger leads, more efficient tools, and improved selling processes.
 Other participants she worked with moved up to senior selling positions and some are even managing their own sales teams.